GStreamer/gstreamer/markdown/frequently-asked-questions/developing.md

    [Meson build system][meson].
 This is the shiny new option.
 It's fast and simple to get started with, but you will need a recent version of Meson installed.
 Just check out the git repository and run the `setup.py` script.
-   Once the initial meson configure stage has passed, you can enter an uninstalled environment by running `ninja uninstalled` in the build directory.
+   Once the initial Meson configure stage has passed, you can enter an uninstalled environment by running `ninja uninstalled` in the build directory.
 This will make sure tools and plugins from the uninstalled build tree are used.
 Any problems, let us know.

-2. [`gst-uninstalled`][gst-uninstalled] is our traditional autotools-
+2. [`gst-uninstalled`][gst-uninstalled] is our traditional autotools
-   and libtool-based, uninstalled setup tool, but it requires a few extra steps like manually downloading the needed GStreamer repositories.
+   and libtool-based uninstalled setup tool, but it requires a few extra steps, like manually downloading the needed GStreamer repositories.
 The [`create-uninstalled-setup.sh`][create-uninstalled] script automates this process.
 Run `create-uninstalled.sh` and follow its instructions to gain access to an environment where uninstalled GStreamer tools and plugins are used by default.
 Also, `pkg-config` will prefer uninstalled library copies over installed ones.

 Multiple uninstalled setups can be used in parallel, e.g. one for the latest stable branch and one for git master.
 Have a look at the